bugfest/tor-controller/README.md

 nginx-ingress or some other ingress controller.

 To do this, first install nginx-ingress normally.
-Then point an onion service to yor nginx-ingress' controller (find it with `kubectl get svc`), for example:
+Then point an onion service to your nginx-ingress' controller (find it with `kubectl get svc`), for example:

 ```yaml
 apiVersion: tor.k8s.torproject.org/v1alpha2